artefactory/redis-team-THM/blog/content/using_redis.md

 Redis is an open source in memory NoSQL database it was created in 2009.

-Redis primary use is when you have a database like MongoDB, SQL server, MySQL, and parts of your website or your application need to get data more quicker than your database can.
+Redis primary use is when you have a database like MongoDB, SQL server, MySQL, and parts of your website or your application need to get data quicker than your database can.

 You can achieve this by hosting part of the data in memory as a cache in Redis.